octo-topi/database-training/modules.md

 Being able to start a database server  locally and run queries against it using a client.

-Use Docker and compose to start a Postgresql server :
+Use Docker and compose to start a PostgreSQL server :
 - configure exposed port, credentials and database name ;
 - use healthcheck to make sure it's properly started ;
 - know you data won't be persisted between container restart ;
-- know the memory usage is limited to a small extent by default by Postgresql itself ;
+- know the memory usage is limited to a small extent by default by PostgreSQL itself ;
 - know the CPU and I/O usage is not limited by default ;
 - know you can change resource usage using [pgtune](https://pgtune.leopard.in.ua/) and `postgresql.conf`.